Skip to content

 24 Results

-Brickheads Lego Club (Sanford)
+• Arabic Club (Sanford)

-This class is for students of all sewing abilities.
-Students will learn to dream up clothing designs, create the pattern, and put it all together.
-Ms. Michelle is an educator, community artist and former fashion designer.
-Your student will be proficient in sewing after doing this program. **There is NO class on October 27th** Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
+Lights, camera, create!
+In Cinema & Craft, students will enjoy age-appropriate films and express their creativity through fun, themed art and craft projects inspired by each movie.
+It’s the perfect mix of imagination, creativity, and fun after school!
+Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
 Families are asked to pick the price that they are able to pay.
 By more clearly articulating our lower cost options, we have removed the barrier that some may have felt in making scholarship requests.
 When families participate at the higher price levels, they help make the program more sustainable.
-Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 & 3 - Higher price levels 1 & 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price
+Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 - Higher price level 1- supports sustainable programming & scholarships Option 3 - Higher price level 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price

 • Contact Plus (Sanford)